phoenixframework/phoenix/guides/howto/file_uploads.md

 end
 ```

-### Serve uploaded files with Plug.Static

-Then a `Plug.Static` plug could be set in your `lib/my_app_web/endpoint.ex` to serve the files at `"/media"`:
+Then a `Plug.Static` plug could be added in your `lib/my_app_web/endpoint.ex` to serve the files at `"/media"`:

 ```elixir
 plug Plug.Static, at: "/uploads", from: "/media"
 ```

 The uploaded file can now be accessed from your browsers using a path such as `"/uploads/1-cover.jpg"`.
 In practice, there are other concerns you want to handle when uploading files, such validating extensions, encoding names, and so on.
-Many times, using a library that already handles such cases, is preferred.
+Many times, using a library that already handles such cases is preferred.

 Finally, notice that when there is no data from the `file` input, you get neither the `"photo"` key nor a `Plug.Upload` struct.
 Here are the `product_params` from the log.